GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 - *Everything Everywhere All at Once, directed by Daniel Kwan and Daniel Scheinert*

 **I also enjoy watching series**, although it can be challenging to find high-quality ones.
+My top two favorite series are:

+-*Breaking Bad*

+-*Better Call Saul*

-My top two favorite series are *Breaking Bad* and *Better Call Saul*, which I consider to be PERFECT.
+, which I consider to be PERFECT.
 When it comes to Anime, I love *Rick and Morty*, *Attack on Titan*, and *Neon Genesis Evangelion* (these are pretty much all the anime I have watched).
-Additionally, I have a great appreciation for the works of *Shinichirō Watanabe* and *Makoto Shinkai*.
+Additionally, I have a great appreciation for the works of *Shinichirō Watanabe*(A DUAL director of Karwei Wong in Japaness Anime) and *Makoto Shinkai*.